 Start

-Rejection vs Denial
+K1 Visa Rejection vs Denial

 Start

-There are many reasons why visas are denied or rejected, some more common than others.
-This is because there are diverse rules and unique circumstances for individual cases.
-However, based on our experience, common K-1 visa denial reasons are as follows:
+This is because there are various rules and unique circumstances for each case.
+However, based on our experience, the most common K-1 visa denial reasons include:

 Top Reasons for K-1 Visa denial chart